 - Wait until your mortgage deal expires and you are free to leave penalty-fee before moving house

-Should I port my mortgage?
+Should I be porting a mortgage?

 Before deciding to port your mortgage when you move home, check if there are better mortgage deals out there for you.